Daniel J. Frey

 Seasons don't come in with a bang.

-What can wander through the door and into the hearts and minds of a people could be good or bad.
+What can wander through the door and into the hearts and minds of people could be good or bad.

-Like the ocean tide, today, a cruel wave washes across America.
+Like the ocean tide today, a cruel wave washes across America.

 It has been a rising tide of hate.